thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 2.14.
 Now that we've declared the Planet class and added references to it and to the VisualRectangle class that we need to draw it, we'll add an instance of Planet to PlaceLevel.

 2.15.
 Back in the Source directory, open the file PlaceLevel.ts in a text editor.
 Locate the constructor, and within it, the array being passed as the "entities" argument of the super() constructor.
-Within that array, and after the existing "new UserInputListener()" element, add the following text, making sure to add commas between array entries as appropriate, then save the file.
+Within that array, locate the existing "new UserInputListener()" element, add a comma after it, add the following text on the line below, then save the file.

 	new Planet("Planet0", Coords.fromXY(400, 300), 50)